CamilaZV/bootstrap-practice/README.md

-# Bootstrap Practice Web Page
+# Bootstrap Practice

-This project is a simple web page created to practice **Bootstrap** during a **Front-End development course**.
+This is a simple web page made to practice **Bootstrap**.

-The focus of this project is learning and practice, not a production application.
+This project is for learning and practice only.

-## 🎯 Project Goal
+## 🎯 Goal

-The main goals of this project are:
 - Practice Bootstrap basics
-- Use the grid system and breakpoints
+- Use grid and columns
-- Build responsive layouts
+- Create a responsive page
 - Improve HTML structure
-- Learn how to use Bootstrap components

-## 🛠️ Technologies Used
+## 🛠️ Technologies

 - HTML5
 - Bootstrap 5

-No JavaScript frameworks or backend were used.

-## 📱 Main Features
+## 📱 Features

-- Responsive design for different screen sizes
+- Responsive layout
-- Use of Bootstrap Grid System
+- Bootstrap grid system
-- Bootstrap components such as:
+- Basic Bootstrap components
-  - Navbar
-  - Cards
-  - Buttons
-- Simple and clean layout
+- Simple design

 ## 📚 Learning Context